 - Your selection of ISO Files

-Please inform me of unlisted "FREE" Live Linux distributions or version revisions, and I will attempt to update YUMI to support them.
-Bootable Software developers who wish to have their "PAID" software added, can send me a copy to try.
+Please inform me of unlisted "FREE" Live Linux distributions or version revisions, and I will attempt to update YUMI to support them, as I find time.
+Additionally, Bootable Software developers who wish to have their "PAID" software added, can send me a copy to try.

 YUMI UEFI Changelog

 01/11/21 Version 0.0.3.3: Updated to use Grub2 MBR instead of chainloading from Syslinux.
 Add additional drive checkpoints.

 12/26/20 Version 0.0.3.2: Added back Show All Drives option.
 Fixed persistent file path (broken in 0.0.3.1).
 Updated to create a persistence casper-rw or writable file and label based on the ISO name.
 Supports persistent feature for Linux Mint and Ubuntu version 16 through 20+.
 Added feature to check for Legacy YUMI on selected drive.

 11/19/20 Version 0.0.3.1: Switch to use Fat32Format only on partition/volume drive letter.

 11/18/20 Version 0.0.3.0: Updated to use loopback method for Rescatux.
 Set to use Windows Diskpart with Fat32Format.

 11/15/20 Version 0.0.2.9: Updated to detect exFAT/NTFS format type and suggest to reformat as Fat32 before proceeding.
 Otherwise syslinux fails to install and your drive won't be bootable.